zer2/fantasy-basketball-optimizer/about/turnovers.md

-# The curious case of turnovers
+# Diet soda, the electoral college, and turnovers

 The turnovers category is unique because unlike all of the other counting statistics, for turnovers, fewer is better.
 This uniqueness makes turnovers a weird category to strategize around and leads many fantasy basketball analysts to recommend down-weighting the turnovers category to a low weight like $25\%$ or even $0\%$ relative to what Z-scores would otherwise tell them.